May 31, 2019

 “After a rigorous nationwide search, supported by the praying Asbury constituencies, the Lord led us to Dr. Kevin Brown,” said Larry Brown, Chair of the Asbury University Board of Trustees and a 1980 graduate of the University.
 “Dr. Brown’s life demonstrates a deep spiritual commitment consistent with Asbury University’s mission statement, as well as a commitment to academia in the Christian liberal arts tradition.
 He has the vision and energy to lead the University in this time of change for higher education and into the future.”

-Currently serving as associate dean of Asbury’s Howard and Beverly Dayton School of Business (DSB), Brown brings a breadth of experience to the presidency.
+Currently serving as associate dean of Asbury’s Dayton School of Business (DSB), Brown brings a breadth of experience to the presidency.
 With an academic background spanning business, theology and ethics, Brown served as a bank president before transitioning to higher education as a business and economics professor.
 Now, with a decade of experience in Christian higher education, Brown brings a compelling vision for Asbury’s continued institutional and spiritual development.

 Community is at the heart of Asbury’s institutional identity, and as Asburians celebrate the selection of a new president, they are blessed to welcome not just an individual, but a family.
 Brown’s wife, Maria, is already well-known to campus and alumni as coordinator of Intercultural Affairs, and the Browns have three children – Cambel (14), Ada (11) and Oliver (7).